Blog Archives

 “Medical treatment for purely aesthetic reasons has been, and continues to be, liable to VAT at the standard rate,” it said in a statement.

-To learn more about options for financing your plastic surgery in Denver, please
+To learn more about options for financing your plastic surgery in Denver, please contact plastic surgeon Dr. Mouchantat.

 Next Page »

-Body contouring after weight loss may not even be on the radar for some weight loss patients, according to
+Body contouring after weight loss may not even be on the radar for some weight loss patients, according to Reuters.

 Oftentimes after a patient has undergone bariatric surgery which results in dramatic weight loss, they come face to face with the reality of loose skin.
 When the body has lost such a great amount of weight, the skin has often lost its elasticity and cannot conform to the new, slimmer body shape.
-Because of this
+Because of this body contouring after weight loss is often necessary for patients to regain ease in their lives.

 Plastic surgeons from the ASPS, however, have found that patients may not often know about procedures for body contouring after weight loss or may not be able to afford them.
 In a paper he presented last month at the annual ASPS conference, plastic surgeon Dr. Jason Spector shared the results of a recent survey he conducted.